mbask/MODISTools/README.md

 library(devtools)
 ```

-Then use `install_github`, with this repository name, to install `MODISTools4LateFrost` straight from github.
+Then use `install_github`, with this repository name, to install `MODISTools4LateFrost` straight from GitHub.
 ```
 install_github("mbask/MODISTools", build_vignettes=FALSE)
 ```